Arithmetic geometry of toric varieties. Metrics, measures and heights: -Cartier divisors and toric line bundles

 \begin{thm} Let $\Sigma $ be a fan in $N_{\R}$ and $X_{\Sigma }$ the corresponding toric variety.
 The correspondence $\Psi\mapsto D_{\Psi}$ is a bijection between the set of virtual support functions on $\Sigma $ and the set of $\T$-Cartier divisors on $X_{\Sigma }$.
 Two Cartier divisors $D_{\Psi _{1}}$ and $D_{\Psi _{2}}$ are rationally equivalent if and only if the function $\Psi _{1}-\Psi _{2}$ is linear. \end{thm} \begin{proof} This is proved in \cite[\S I.2, Theorem 9]{Kempfals:te}. \end{proof}

 We next recall the relationship between Cartier divisors and line bundles in the toric case.

 \begin{defn} Let $X$ be a toric variety and $L$ a line bundle on $X$.
-A \emph{toric structure} on $L$ is the choice of a non-zero vector $z$ on the fibre $L_{x_{0}}=x_{0}^{\ast}L$ over the distinguished point.
+A \emph{toric structure} on $L$ is the choice of a nonzero vector $z$ on the fibre $L_{x_{0}}=x_{0}^{\ast}L$ over the distinguished point.
 A \emph{toric line bundle} is a pair $(L,z)$, where $L$ is a line bundle on $X$ and~$z$ is a toric structure on $L$.
-A rational section $s$ of a toric line bundle is a \emph{toric section} if it is regular and nowhere vanishing on the principal open subset $X_{0}$, and $s(x_{0})=z$.
+A rational section $s$ of a toric line bundle is a \emph{toric section} if it is regular and nowhere vanishing on the principal open subset $X_{0}$ and $s(x_{0})=z$.
 In order not to burden the notation, a toric line bundle will generally be denoted by $L$, the vector $z$ being implicit. \end{defn}

-\begin{rem} The terminology ``toric structure'', ``toric line bundle'' and ``toric section'' comes from the fact that the total space of a toric line bundle $V(L)=\bfSpec_{X}(\Sym(L^{\vee}))$ admits a unique structure of toric variety satisfying the conditions: \begin{enumerate} \item $z$ is the distinguished point of the principal open subset; \item the structural morphism $V(L)\to X$ is a toric morphism; \item for each point $x\in X$ and vector $w\in L_{x}$, the morphism $\G_{m}\to V(L)$, given by scalar multiplication $\lambda \mapsto \lambda w$, is equivariant; \item every toric section $s$ determines a toric morphism $U\to V(L)$, where $U$ is the invariant open subset of regular points of $s$. \end{enumerate} This can be shown using the construction of $V(L)$ as a toric variety in \cite[Proposition~2.1]{Oda88}. \end{rem}
+\begin{rem} Let $L$ be a toric line bundle and denote by $0$ its zero section.
+Let $V(L)=\bfSpec_{X}(\Sym(L^{\vee}))$ be the total space of $L$.
+Then $\T':=V(L|_{\T})\setminus 0(\T)$ admits a unique structure of split torus of dimension $n+1$ characterized by the properties \begin{enumerate} \item $z$ is the unit of $\T'$; \item the projection $\T'\to \T$ is a morphism of algebraic groups; \item every toric section $s$ induces a morphism of algebraic groups $\T\to \T'$. \end{enumerate} The terminology ``toric structure'', ``toric line bundle'' and ``toric section'' comes from the fact that $V(L)$ admits a unique structure of toric variety with torus $\T'$ satisfying the conditions: \begin{enumerate} \item $z$ is the distinguished point of the principal open subset; \item the structural morphism $V(L)\to X$ is a toric morphism; \item for each point $x\in X$ and vector $w\in L_{x}$, the morphism $\G_{m}\to V(L)$, given by scalar multiplication $\lambda \mapsto \lambda w$, is equivariant; \item every toric section $s$ determines a toric morphism $U\to V(L)$, where $U$ is the invariant open subset of regular points of $s$. \end{enumerate} This can be shown using the construction of $V(L)$ as a toric variety in \cite[Proposition~2.1]{Oda88}. \end{rem}

 \begin{rem} Every toric line bundle equipped with a toric section admits a unique structure of $\T$-equivariant line bundle such that the toric section becomes an invariant section.
 Conversely, every $\T$-equivariant toric line bundle admits a unique invariant toric section.
 Thus, there is a natural bijection between the space of $\T$-equivariant toric line bundles and the space of toric line bundles with a toric section.
 In particular, every line bundle admits a structure of $\T$-equivariant line bundle.
 This is not the case for higher rank vector bundles on toric varieties, nor for line bundles on other spaces with group actions like, for instance, elliptic curves. \end{rem}